-Please also note that listing in other directories does not mean you will be listed in IP STARS.
-See our methodology page for more.
+A: Participation in our research does not guarantee listing.
+Please also note that listing in a previous edition does not guarantee that you will be listed in the next edition and recognition in other directories does not mean that you will be listed in IP STARS.

-Q3: What if I nominate my work colleagues, would you consider them?
+Q3: If I nominate my colleagues as stars, would you consider them?

 A: No. Please nominate peers outside your firm or company.

-Q4: What do you do with the practice information I provide in the Practitioner Survey?
+Q4: What would you do with the practice information I provide in the Practitioner Survey?

 Q6: Is it possible for an individual to lose his or her IP star ranking?
 A: Yes.
-We conduct our research each year and review everything we published previously.
-Therefore all listings are subject to change based on the research findings for the year.
+We conduct our research each year and regularly review the list.
+All listings are subject to change each year based on research findings.

 Q1: Is it mandatory to submit a firm questionnaire before an interview can be scheduled with our firm?
-A: No. This is because the main purpose of the interview is to get market feedback or views on other firms and practitioners.
+A: No. The main purpose of the interview is to get market feedback or views on other firms and practitioners.

 Q2: When do you contact firms for interview?
-A: See our research timeline here.
-Please do feel free to contact us requesting for an interview.
+Is it mandatory?
+A: Between September and January.
+Please do feel free to contact us for an interview.

 Q3: Who in our firm would you like to interview?

-A: Partner or equivalent senior practitioner.
-We are particularly interested in interviewees who can tell us about other firms, their IP expertise and key practitioners.
+A: IP partners or equivalent senior IP practitioners.
+Other practitioners who know the market are welcome to join the interview.
+We are interested in interviewees who can tell us about other firms.

 Q4: How many interviewees should we put forward?